Goodbye Andrew Collins, The Truck Man Who Was Too Good For Us After All

 After seven years at Jalopnik, Andrew Collins is leaving.
 So, in traditional Jalopnik fashion, staffers have contributed to a “roast” as a way to hide their sorrow.
-Read along as we try hard to say rude things about Andrew, but ultimately fail because Andrew is too good of a person, and we don’t deserve him.
+Read as many of us try hard to say rude things about Andrew, but ultimately fail because Andrew is too good of a person, and we don’t deserve him.

 Jacked up on the excitement that comes with new car debuts, the two of us sat in my living room in Troy, Michigan awaiting the late-night press release dump that always happens the morning of the Detroit Auto Show.
 Andrew and I knew we’d be behind other automotive outlets, since they agreed to embargoes (i.e they received information on the new vehicles in advance) and Jalopnik doesn’t, but that just meant we had to be quick.
 And my god were we.